 The library itself offers support for various software.
-Our librarian is Olivia Ivey, whom I recommend reaching out to as you formulate a question, search for data, and try to put your question in a larger intellectual or policy context.
-You can schedule time with her at oliviaivey.youcanbook.me.
+Olivia Ivey, whom I recommend reaching out to as you formulate a question, search for data, and try to put your question in a larger intellectual or policy context.
+You can book an appointment with Olivia at https://aulib.info/oivey.